Tools for Assessing Wasted Food

 - Increase tax benefits by donating food; and

 - Support community waste reduction efforts.

-An accompanying guide, the Reducing Wasted Food & Packaging: A Guide for Food Services and Restaurants provides source reduction strategies and case studies of food service establishments turning audit results into action to save money and reduce waste.
+An accompanying guide, the Reducing Wasted Food & Packaging: A Guide for Food Services and Restaurants provides source reduction strategies and case studies of food service establishments turning audit results into actions to successfully prevent wasted food.

 Note: The tool requires a minimum of two weeks of daily tracking by staff and weekly data entry for best results.

-- Develops an alternative food waste management scenario based on your waste profile, availability of diversion methods, and preferences, and
+- develops an alternative food waste management scenario based on your waste profile, availability of diversion methods, and preferences, and

 Paper Tracking Waste Logs can be printed and used to track the quantity and reason for waste.

 The Waste Reduction Model (WARM) tool helps organizations track and voluntarily report greenhouse gas emissions reductions from several different waste management practices.

 For the full example, see the SMM Web Academy presentation "Measuring Food Waste and Packaging Impacts in WARM".